 - Ciaran, unaware that he’s helping a thief, is ready to accept when Lorn interrupts and says that there is no reason for Ciaran to have to sneak around if the man asked for help.

 - Regis offers them a second job offer, one that would require some additional help from Lorn if he is interested.
-They have to sneak into the Fang Reserve and open up a box located under Linderall’s bed.
+They have to sneak into the Fang Reserve and open up a box located under Lindural’s bed.
 He offers them $2,500 gold each.

 - Lorn asks Basile telepathically what he thinks about the whole situation.
 Basile shrugs and explains that he and Ciaran have lived as thieves, but thinks Regis is slime.
-So he comes up with the plan to warn Linderall, and then come back with “proof” of completing the mission.
+So he comes up with the plan to warn Lindural, and then come back with “proof” of completing the mission.
 They can then take their gold and have Regis arrested.

-- Lorn, Basile, and Ciaran accept the job and go to the Fang Reserve to warn Linderall.
+- Lorn, Basile, and Ciaran accept the job and go to the Fang Reserve to warn Lindural.
 He provides them a document with his signature that can only be found in his room to prove that they were there.
 They then stay for an hour before sneaking out of the window.

 - Basile then goes off to visit H’rathen to ask him to warn the guards of Regis’ plans.
 H’rathen explains that Regis had just come in for a divination, and Basile asks him to tell him what Regis asked about.
 At first, H’rathen is hesitant, but Basile lets himself turn visible to speak more directly with him.
 That’s when H’rathen mentions that Basile has red blotches on his face, which Basile brushes off as a sunburn before going back to the subject.
 He explains that Ciaran and Lorn were recently hired, and that’s when H’rathen tells him that the divination said that the employees would not keep their word.